PtrTn/battlerite-sdk/README.md

 );
 ```

-### Caching
+## Caching
 When sending a lot of requests, the default rate limit of 10 requests per minute will pose an issue.
 In order to prevent this, caching can be enabled for the player details and match details endpoints.
 ```php
 // Create client using default filesystem cache
 $client = ClientWithCache::create('your-api-key');
 ```
-Optionally an alternative caching lifetime or caching system implementing the `Doctrine\Common\Cache\Cache` interface can be configured.
+Optionally an alternative cache lifetime or caching system implementing the `Doctrine\Common\Cache\Cache` interface can be configured.
 ```php
 // Create a client using custom configured cache
 $client = ClientWithCache::createWithCache(